nlaminero/intern-repo/low-fi-wireframe.md

 This low-fidelity wireframe was created to explore the structure of the homepage layout for the Focus Bear app.
 It initially focused on displaying tasks, habits, and checklist features in one place.

-However, after reviewing it with my supervisor Mia, I’ve received valuable feedback about the purpose of the homepage.
+However, after reviewing it with my supervisor Mia, I’ve reczeived valuable feedback about the purpose of the homepage.
 It should act more like a **snapshot** of the user’s day — not a full functional page — and should **link out to** core features like habits and schedule.

 I am currently sketching a new wireframe based on this feedback and will update this file once it’s ready for review.